A Comprehensive List of Health Concerns in Cavalier King Charles Spaniels

 Causes and Risk Factors

-The exact cause of mitral valve disease is not known, but it is believed to be primarily a hereditary condition in cavaliers.
+The exact cause of mitral valve disease is not known, but it is believed to be primarily a hereditary condition in Cavalier King Charles Spaniels.

 Age is a significant risk factor, with most cavaliers developing a heart murmur, an early sign of MVD, by the age of 5 to 6 years.